MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/hardware-device-extension.md

 This topic explains how to integrate POS with a new hardware device.
 The information in this topic applies to Dynamics 365 for Finance and Operations and Dynamics 365 for Retail platform update 8.

-To call Hardware station (HWS) from POS you need to use a request and a response:
+To call Hardware station from POS you need to use a request and a response:

 + **HardwareStationDeviceActionRequest** - Request sent from POS to Hardware station.
 + **HardwareStationDeviceActionResponse** - Response received from Hardware station to POS.